-Copyright & Revisions: Revised, reformatted and updated in 2012.
-Original copyright © 1996.
-Reproduction information: you are welcome to provide links to this page or to use short quotations and paraphrases in other documents as long as they appropriately reference the source.
-If you plan to reproduce or publish extensive parts or all of this paper, please obtain advanced permission from Ron Watters (email@example.com).
+Reproduction Information: You are welcome to provide links to this page or to use short quotations and paraphrases in other documents as long as they appropriately reference the source.
+There is no charge for non-profit organizations to reproduce or publish parts or all of this paper, but please obtain advanced permission from Ron Watters (firstname.lastname@example.org)

 The value of teaching map and compass in a classroom or an outdoor situation is often overlooked.
 A common impression held by many is that it is dry and unappealing.
 But, in reality, when taught correctly using a combination of exercises indoors and outdoors, map and compass can be one of the most enjoyable of all outdoor activities, generating excitement and enthusiasm even among the most reserved students.